 If you need to carry a balance because you’re using your card for a larger purchase, resolve to look into the best 0% APR deals in the new year.
 Here are a few cards to get you started:

-- Blue Cash Everyday® Card from American Express – 0% APR on purchases and balance transfers for the first 15 months.
-Regular variable APR after that: 12.99%-23.99%.
+- Blue Cash Everyday® Card from American Express – 0% intro APR on purchases for the first 15 months from the date of account opening.
+Regular variable APR after that: 13.99%-23.99%.

 How to stick to your financial resolutions in the new year